' Clones & Varietals - Adastra Wines

 Chardonnay

-F.P.M.S. # 4 Another Vandendriesche field selection, but probably mainly UCD # 4, which is a heat treated version of Old Wente.
+F.P.M.S. # 4 A field selection taken in 1990 from the Vandendriesche's White Rock Vineyards, Napa Valley, probably mainly UCD # 4, which is a heat treated version of Old Wente.
 (For additional remarks on the history of UCD # 4 and Old Wente, see below.)
-Perhaps because it is a field selection we see a lot of heterogeneity among clusters, ranging from the chicks and hens of classic Old Wente, to larger, big berried clusters.
+Perhaps because it is a field selection we saw a lot of heterogeneity among clusters, ranging from the chicks and hens of classic Old Wente, to larger, big berried clusters.
 On average our heaviest Chardonnay cluster, at around 0.31lb per cluster.
 Seems to get better each year, showing delicious tropical and citrus flavors at harvest.
 Also contributes to the weight of the wine.
 Dr. Olmo, of UC Davis, took this selection from the Stanly Ranch in 1955 (at that time owned by Louis Martini).

 Dijon 95 A newcomer to our vineyard in 2001, 95 came with a reputation for bringing richness to the palate of wines.
 So far the indications are promising.
 In 2002 the grapes had a strong honey element at harvest.
 The budwood came from Saintsbury's Brown Ranch via Caldwell Nurseries.
 Ultimately traced to Meursault, France.